nandoflorestan/is_valid/README.md

 modules in that directory, so we concatenate these in `concat.py`, generating `transvalid.py`.

+**transvalid** depends on the json module which for the moment exists only in my fork of Transcrypt:

+    pip install -e git://github.com/nandoflorestan/transcrypt.git@json#egg=transcrypt

-During development, in order to build the transvalid.py module, install Transcrypt, then do:
+During transvalid development, build the transvalid.py module with:

     ./concat.py && transcrypt transvalid.py